 As mentioned above, low blood sugar triggers excess adrenaline production which causes you to sweat.
 Low blood sugar can happen a lot to people with diabetes and who take a specific medication.
 The best option is to tell your doctor immediately so he/she can change your medication to one that doesn’t have bad side effects on you.

-Some cancers that are unidentifiable have a fever and cold sweat symptoms that can be very uncomfortable.
-Lymphoma, cancer that attacks the body’s lymphocytes, cells that protect us from infections.
+Some cancers that are unidentifiable have both fever and cold sweat symptoms that can be very uncomfortable.
+Lymphoma, cancer that attacks the body’s lymphocytes, cells that protect us from infections, when you get this form of cancer, you tend to get “drenching” night sweats.

 I’ve also read that night sweats are one of the early signs of lymphoma but can also happen during the day. it is still best to go to your doctor for a proper treatment plan and how to lessen the discomfort caused by the sweating.